MattCloward/Download-Nebula-Reports-Automatically/README.md

 4. If you don't have Chrome installed, edit the script and replace "Chrome" with your browser of choice.
 5. Disclaimer: I used ChatGPT to generate this code, iteratively testing its code and requesting new features.

-## 2. Don't Switch to Complete Genomics: Use Nebula’s Tools in Your Browser for Free (Works For All CRAM and VCF Files)
+## 2. Don't Switch to DNA Complete: Use Nebula’s Tools in Your Browser for Free (Works For All CRAM and VCF Files)
 I use Nebula's Gene Analysis and Genome Browser tools a lot for my PhD research and was sad I'd be losing access to them.
 But I discovered today that you can still use them completely for free if you have your data saved on your computer.
 Here's how:

 ### GENE ANALYSIS TOOL